nicolodiamante/dispatch/README.md

 <br><br>

-- Open the Shortcuts app and open the "Wake Me Up" shortcut you downloaded.
+- Start by launching the Shortcuts app on your device and select the "Wake Me Up" shortcut that you've previously downloaded.

-- Once you launch the "Wake Me Up" shortcut, you will be prompted to set your OpenAI API keys.
-You have two options for storing your keys: within the shortcut itself (selecting "No") or inside a third-party app called Data Jar (selecting "Yes").
-It's important to note that if you opt to store your API keys within the shortcut, you should be extra cautious to keep them secure and not share them with anyone, as this could potentially lead to your API keys being exposed.
+- Upon activating the "Wake Me Up" shortcut, you'll need to enter your OpenAI and EleveLabs API keys.
+You can choose to store these keys either directly in the shortcut or in the Data Jar app.
+However, if you choose to store the keys in the shortcut, it's crucial to ensure their privacy.
+Any inadvertent exposure could compromise your security and potentially result in a breach.

-- The OpenAI API offers a variety of models with different capabilities and pricing plans for various use cases.
-The default model is GPT-3.5-turbo, though users can choose their own version based on their needs.
-Note that GPT-4 is currently in a limited beta, and access is only granted upon request.
-If you're looking for more information, take a look at the subscription plans available [here][open-ai-prices].

-- If you subscribe to ElevenLabs for free, you will receive 10,000 characters per month.
-However, you'll likely hit your limit before the month ends.
-At that point, you will be automatically switched to Siri's voice, unless you upgrade your subscription to get additional characters.
-If you're looking for more information, take a look at the subscription plans available [here][elevenlabs-prices].
+- Next, proceed with the setup process.
+Carefully follow every required step to tailor the output prompt and voice to meet your specific preferences for the shortcut.
+Once completed, 'Wake Me Up' can be put to use immediately.

 <br><br>